-- Ratios are projected based on WCIRB aggregate financial data call data as of March 31, 2023 - Combined ratios include losses, loss adjustment expenses and other insurer expenses - COVID-19 claims are included in the projections for accident years 2020 to 2022
+- Ratios are projected based on WCIRB aggregate financial data call data as of June 30, 2023.
+Combined ratios include lesson less adjustment synapses - Combined ratios include losses, loss-adjustment expenses and other insurer expenses. - COVID-19 claims are included in the projections for accident years 2020 to 2022.